-To begin dental bonding treatment, Dr. Leatherwood will prepare the tooth or teeth receiving treatment by removing a small amount of tooth enamel.
-Then, she shapes and molds the biocomposite material onto the tooth.
+To begin dental bonding treatment, Dr. Leatherwood will prepare the tooth or teeth receiving treatment.
+This process involves removing a small amount of tooth enamel.
+Then, she will place the biocomposite material onto the tooth.
 It will need to be molded by hand into the desired shape.
 Once the bonding material is the right color, shape, and size, Dr. Leatherwood uses light and heat to cure the biocompatible material.
 She will also ensure that the bonded teeth feel natural and comfortable on the teeth.
 In a single dentist appointment you can a brand new, aesthetically pleasing smile.

 Caring for Bonded Teeth

 It is important to be gentle with your teeth after dental bonding treatment.
 Bonding can chip, so it is very important to avoid nail-biting, chewing on ice and other hard food or objects.
 Additionally, you should avoid putting extra pressure on them.
-This includes using your teeth to open things.
+This includes using your teeth to open things such as plastic bags.
 For the first two days after your dental bonding treatment, avoid drinking tea, coffee, or other beverages and foods that can stain the bonding material.
 Finally, scheduling regular dental appointments and taking good care of your oral health can help maintain the results of bonding treatment.